elenderg/PAL-1000/instruções de compilação.md

 Run it.
 Congratulations!
 It's a girl!
 And you now have three healthy generations of the CAL running.
 ALT-TAB to see them all in a bunch.

 If you want to see the third-generation Portable Executable we just generated, open the daughter's directory, find the "_.exe_" in there, and open it (as a dump).
-There she is (a real "_binary beauty") starting with the lovely DOS header:
+There she is (a real "_binary beauty_") starting with the lovely DOS header:

 `00000000  4D 5A 00 00 00 00 00 00 00 00 00 00 00 00 00 00  MZ..............`
 `00000010  00 00 00 00 00 00 00 00 40 00 00 00 00 00 00 00  ........@.......`
 `00000020  00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  ................`
 `00000030  00 00 00 00 00 00 00 00 00 00 00 00 00 01 00 00  ................`
 `00000040  00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  ................`
 `00000050  00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  ................`
 `00000060  00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  ................`
 `00000070  00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  ................`
 `00000080  00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  ................`
 `00000090  00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  ................`
 `000000A0  00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  ................`
 `000000B0  00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  ................`
 `000000C0  00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  ................`
 `000000D0  00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  ................`
 `000000E0  00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  ................`
 `000000F0  00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  ................`